EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-12-01-from-the-heart-of-an-alumni-lady-from-uganda-.md

 The benefits are far beyond one’s initial expectations:

-* &nbsp;My personal life was sharpened.
+* My personal life was sharpened.
 I am able to relate to all the teachings like on Trauma, Marriage, Leadership and Emotional Intelligence among others.
 Besides, we were given books that I usually refer to when I need to revisit a topic.
 This has helped me to grow day by day.
-* &nbsp;We were given permission to teach from the EMIT books.
+* We were given permission to teach from the EMIT books.
 I have been privileged to teach women groups in my community especially on teachings of Health, Family and Marriage.
 * The women have loved these classes a lot because they can easily relate them to their day to day life.
 This helps us to have a foundation of our community counselling sessions.
-* &nbsp;The EMIT Leadership School has been a great networking opportunity too.
+* The EMIT Leadership School has been a great networking opportunity too.
 I was able to meet ladies from all fields; church leaders, politicians, government representatives, business women and those from different organizations and companies.
-By the end of our school sessions,we were a family.
+By the end of our school sessions, we were a family.
 I had made friends who have been very helpful to me, my husband and our organization.

-In all, I appreciate God for having given me this opportunity to both study and serve in Afmin.
+In all, I appreciate God for having given me this opportunity to both study and serve in AFMIN.
 For over 10 years, since Emit came to Uganda, I have been blessed to serve as an interpreter to date.
 I have had opportunities to serve as a co teacher in some sessions where I have also shared in areas of my experience and expertise in the different classes.
 This is because I have been equipped with knowledge and skills that are worthwhile.
 I also appreciate my Pastor, Bishop John Kasiita for having believed in me and introduced me to such a wonderful program.

 Thank you Emit Team for empowering me, surely in so doing, you have empowered many other women that I have reached out and shared with.
 You have indeed built a lasting legacy, may God bless you.